 Adult Community Support Services

-These services are proven to increase their ability to live independently, develop skills to maintain employment, build social relationships, as well as a sense of community.
-These services are intended to be convenient for our consumers, so the support is offered to them in their home, and within the community.
+These services are proven to increase the ability to live independently, develop skills to maintain employment, build social relationships, as well as a sense of community.
+These services are intended to be convenient for our consumers, so support is offered in the home, as well as in the community.

 All of our mental health services are customized to the consumer with a unique individualized treatment plan.
 The CSS department consists of a number of programs, each specifically designed to support an area of daily living.

-Certified Peer Support is a patient-centered service focused on recovery and designed to restore the consumer to their previous level of functioning.
-Services can be one-on-one or in a group.
+Peer Support is a patient-centered service focused on recovery, and designed to help restore the consumer to their previous level of functioning.
+Services can be one-on-one or in a group setting.
 The services provided by peer support specialists emphasize communal support and the expansion of skills and strategies necessary for recovery.
-Services are provided by a specialist, who has also experienced a psychiatric diagnosis at some time in his/her life and has completed certified training to promote recovery.
+Services are provided by a specialist who has lived experience and who has completed certified training.

 Case Management